LeeMoofon0222/LeeMoofon0222/README.md

 ### Hi 👋, I'm Moofon
 ### You are my ![Visitor Count](https://profile-counter.glitch.me/LeeMoofon0222/count.svg) visitor, Welcome!<br>
-A 18 years old student study from Taiwan
+A 18-year-old student studying in Taiwan
 - 🌱 I’m a Full-Stack engineer currently learning the Website, Mobile App and Game Design
 - 🔭 Currently studing in NTUT (Department of Intelligent Automation Engineering) forth grade, not really like hardware engineering
 - 👯 If you are looking for a team member or have any question about my project, please contact me